hashicorp/nomad/website/source/docs/drivers/docker.html.md

 For the best performance and security features you should use recent versions of the Linux Kernel and Docker daemon.

+## Client Configuration

+The `docker` driver has the following configuration options:

+* `docker.endpoint` - Defaults to `unix:///var/run/docker.sock`.
+You will need
+  to customize this if you use a non-standard socket (http or another location).

 ## Client Attributes

-The `Docker` driver will set the following client attributes:
+The `docker` driver will set the following client attributes:

 * `driver.Docker` - This will be set to "1", indicating the
   driver is available.